If you’re looking to start out in golf, then the process of starting out can be a bit tricky. There’re many purchases to make, and there’s much to lea

 If you’re looking to start out in golf, then the process of starting out can be a bit tricky.
 There’re many purchases to make, and there’s much to learn also.

+We asked the experts at My Golf Travel what equipment is needed to get started and what makes a good club.
 If you’re an aspiring golfer-to-be, then keep reading to find out what you should look for in your new golf club.

 Research Woods Clubs